Puttu: World record attempt

 In 2006, students of the Oriental school of Hotel Management in Wayanad in north Kerala made a 10-foot-long puttu.
 They cooked the giant puttu in a specially designed 12-foot-long aluminium mould, using 20 coconuts and 26 kg of powdered rice.
 It took about one and a half hours to cook.

 Similar dishes

-In Maritime Southeast Asia, there are numerous similar dessert dishes known as kue putu in Indonesian, putu piring in Singapore and puto bumbong in Tagalog.
+In Maritime Southeast Asia, there are numerous similar dessert dishes known as kue putu among the Javanese in east of Java and its diaspora in Malay Peninsula's Johore, putu piring in Singapore, and puto bumbong in Philippines.
 They vary by preparation and ingredients but are also steamed in bamboo tubes and are served with sugar and grated coconut.

 In Indonesia, kue putu is characteristically green due to the use of pandan flavoring.
 It is commonly found being sold by traveling vendor carts together with klepon, which is actually ball-shaped kue putu.

 In the Philippines, puto bumbong is deep purple in color due to the use of a unique rice variety called pirurutong.
 They are culturally significant as a common traditional Christmas dessert.
 Puto in the Philippines is also a general term for traditional steamed rice cakes.